 In accordance with Directive 016, the CCB released guidelines related to curbside pickup requiring all facilities wishing to offer curbside pickup to first submit and receive approval from the CCB.
 Serenity Wellness Center LLC developed the required procedures and submitted and received State approval on April 30, 2020 to conduct curbside pickup sales effective May 1, 2020.
 Further, the City of Las Vegas required cannabis facilities to obtain a temporary 30-day curbside pickup permit.
 Serenity Wellness Center LLC was issued its first temporary curbside pickup permit from the City of Las Vegas on May 1, 2020.
 Serenity Wellness Center LLC has subsequently received a temporary curbside permit every thirty (30) days thereafter.
-Upon expiration every 30 days, the City of Las Vegas reviews the licensee and determines if a new temporary permit shall be issued.
+The City of Las Vegas has since extended the permit to 6 months before it needs to be renewed.
+Serenity Wellness Center LLC dba Oasis Cannabis was issued its most recent curbside sales permit on January 1, 2023 which is set to expire on June 30, 2023.
+Upon expiration every 6 months, the City of Las Vegas reviews the licensee and determines if a new temporary permit shall be issued.